jparchure/oldbluewebsite/_posts/2017-01-03-New-Beginnings.md

-First all, wish you a very happy new yeaof r.
+First of all, Wish you a very happy new year.
-If you visited my site before, you'd notice that things are much newer here.
-New theme, new section, new profile and of course a new post to start off the year.
+If you visited my site before, you'll notice that things are newer here.
+New theme, new section, new profile and of course a new post.
 This year, I resolved to make more data driven decisions in my life, be it forming an opinion about a topic, judging someone's performance or even deciding how I am going to spend my work day.
 Of course, this also means I will be working on a **lot** more data projects this year.
-I'll intend to list here some of the projects I want to tackle in the upcoming month or two.
-This includes both my professional affiliation as well as personal time
+I'll list here some of the projects I want to tackle in the upcoming month or two.
+This includes both my professional affiliations as well as personal ones.

-* Multi-Armed Bandit algorithm: It's an optimization trade-off algorithm and I will be exploring it's appplicability in Adaptive learning space
+* Multi-Armed Bandit algorithm: It's an optimization trade-off algorithm and I will be exploring it's appplicability in Adaptive learning space.

 * Bayesian Knowledge Tracing: There has been some research done by colleague, <a href="https://twitter.com/stevepolyak"> Steve Polyak </a> on Collaborative Problem Solving using Knowledge Tracing.
 I hope to understand the techniques used in the paper better and possibly extend the work.

 * Makeover Monday: The popular data reimagination project using publicly available data and vizes over <a href="https://makeovermonday.co.uk"> here. </a> To get myself back in the data visualization groove.
-Intially I plan to use Tableau and then revisit them using d3
+Intially I plan to use Tableau and then revisit them using d3.

 * Crime Statistics in India: This has been something that has intrigued me for quite some time.
 It was only recently that I started working on it.
-The project is big, with significant data challenges, so I'll keep you updated with a dedicated post
+The project is big, with significant data challenges, so I'll keep you updated with a dedicated post.

 Of these, the first two are more theoretical, and work related projects.
 The other two are personal and would produce artifacts which I hope to share in the upcoming weeks.